Delays in probate

 In Australia, there is no fixed timeframe for probate to be granted, though it often takes several months.
 The time it takes depends on the complexity of the estate, how quickly documentation is gathered, and whether any challenges arise.
 Some matters are straightforward and resolve quickly, while others take longer, which can frustrate beneficiaries waiting for their inheritance.

 Understanding the probate process helps set realistic expectations.
 The executor has responsibilities to act promptly, but they also need time to gather documents, pay debts, lodge tax returns, and prepare accounts.
-Delays can occur at any stage and knowing what to watch for can help you understand whether the timeline is reasonable for your circumstances.
+Delays can occur at any stage, and the typical timeline is something people often review when considering whether it is reasonable in particular circumstances.

 Key points